The Five Soul Levels on the Path of the One

 So far so good?
 Time to dive deeper.

-Each dimension of the soul connects to all five dimensions “within it.”
-What this means is, when repairing any level, we go through stages of restoring aspects of each of the five levels within that one, before moving on to the next.
+Each of the five levels of the soul connects to a dimension of the five “within it.”
+What this means is, when repairing any one level, we go through stages of restoring aspects of each of the five within that one, before moving on to the next.

-- Having dealt with the Nefesh, we begin work on the next major level of Ruach.
-We follow the same path: Nefesh within the Ruach, then Ruach within the Ruach, Neshama within Ruach, etc.
+Once we have dealt with the Nefesh fully, we begin work on the next major level of Ruach.
+We follow the same path of the One: Nefesh within the Ruach, then Ruach within the Ruach, Neshama within Ruach, etc.

-- This continues through all five levels.
 You can’t skip any of the “required work.”
-Each new level of advancement depends on the previous.
+Each new level of advancement depends on the completion of the previous.

-From the time “Thomas Anderson” first seeks out the Matrix, each of the movies is about him repairing one level of his soul, after another.
+This is where things go “beyond coincidence.”
+From the time the character of “Thomas Anderson” (Neo) first seeks out the Matrix, each of the movies is about him repairing one level of his soul, after another.

 Thus, with regard to Neo’s character over the course of the Matrix trilogy (see chart above), we have: